About the Division

 Our goal is to continue to attract the best and most dedicated scientists at all levels to contribute to the outstanding scientific milieu that fosters interactions and to the nurturing environment provided by our senior members.

 Many of the approximately 50 past and current faculty members in the Basic Sciences Division have received prestigious awards recognizing their scientific achievements.
-Dr. Linda Buck won the Nobel Prize in Physiology or Medicine in 2004 for her discoveries of odorant receptors and the organization of the olfactory system.
-The late Dr. Hal Weintraub and six current division faculty members were elected into the National Academy of Sciences, a society that promotes the development of science and technology.
+Dr. Linda Buck won the Nobel Prize in Physiology or Medicine in 2004 for her discoveries of odorant receptors and the organization of the olfactory system and in 2015 elected to the Unidted Kingdom's Royal Society.
+The late Dr. Hal Weintraub and seven current division faculty members were elected into the National Academy of Sciences, a society that promotes the development of science and technology.
 Dr. Mark Roth was named a MacArthur Fellow in 2007.
 Four members of the faculty are Fellows of the American Academy for Arts and Sciences, and six have been elected to the American Association for the Advancement of Science (AAAS).
 The division has ten past or present Howard Hughes Medical Institute Investigators and Early Career Scientists.

 The division faculty has received numerous junior faculty awards.
 Drs.
 Cecilia Moens and Harmit Malik were awarded the Presidential Early Career Award for Scientists and Engineers.
-The division has also had 4 Pew Scholars, a Rita Allen Foundation Scholar, 2 Searle Scholar, two Basil O'Connor Scholar awards, 3 Sloan Research Fellow, 2 Sidney Kimmel Scholars, a Beckman Foundation Scholar, 2 Keck Foundation Distinguished Young Investigators in Medical Research and a Damon Runyon Cancer Research Foundation Scholar.
+The division has also had four Pew Scholars, a Rita Allen Foundation Scholar, two Searle Scholar, two Basil O'Connor Scholar awards, three Sloan Research Fellow, two Sidney Kimmel Scholars, a Beckman Foundation Scholar, two Keck Foundation Distinguished Young Investigators in Medical Research and a Damon Runyon Cancer Research Foundation Scholar.